Betony at the Community Woodland (photo: Sue Ashton)

 List of 57 flowering plants and grasses recorded at the Community Woodland in June 2021:

-Agrimony (Agrimonia eupatoria), Bearded twitch (Agropyron canina), Betony (Betonica officinalis), Black medick (Medicago lupulina), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Cat’s ear (Hypochoeris radicata), Cock’s foot (Dactylis glomerata), Comfrey (Symphytum officinale), Common bent (Agrostis tenuis), Common mallow (Malva sylvestris), Cornflower (Centaurea cyanus), Creeping buttercup (Ranunculus repens), Creeping soft grass (Holcus mollis), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Fringed water lily (Nymphoides peltata), Hedge bedstraw (Gallium mollugo), Herb Robert (Geranium robertianum), Hogweed (Heraclyum spondylium), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Long smooth-headed poppy (Papaver dubium), Love-in-a-mist (Nigella), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Pendulous sedge (Carex pendula), Pickerel weed (Pontederia chordata), Purple loosestrife (Lythrum salicaria), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Rough meadow grass (Poa trivialis), Rye grass (Lolium perenne), Self-heal (Prunella vulgaris), Smooth hawksbeard (Crepis capillaris), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Stinging Nettle (Urtica doica), Teasel (Dipsacus fullonum),Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Wild chamomile (Matricaria recutita), Woundwort (Stachys sylvatica), Yarrow (Achillea millefolium).
+Agrimony (Agrimonia eupatoria), Bearded twitch (Agropyron canina), Betony (Betonica officinalis), Black medick (Medicago lupulina), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Cat’s ear (Hypochoeris radicata), Cock’s foot (Dactylis glomerata), Comfrey (Symphytum officinale), Common bent (Agrostis tenuis), Common mallow (Malva sylvestris), Cornflower (Centaurea cyanus), Creeping buttercup (Ranunculus repens), Creeping soft grass (Holcus mollis), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Dog rose (Rosa canina), Feverfew (Chrysanthemum parthenium), Field scabious (Knautia arvensis), Fringed water lily (Nymphoides peltata), Hedge bedstraw (Galium mollugo), Herb Robert (Geranium robertianum), Hogweed (Heracleum sphondylium), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Long smooth-headed poppy (Papaver dubium), Love-in-a-mist (Nigella), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Meadow cranesbill (Geranium pratense), Meadow foxtail (Alopecurus pratensis), Meadowsweet (Filipendula ulmaria), Narrow-leaved bird’s-foot trefoil (Lotus uliginosus), Pendulous sedge (Carex pendula), Pickerel weed (Pontederia cordata), Purple loosestrife (Lythrum salicaria), Red campion (Silene doica), Rosa rugosa (Rosa rugosa), Rough meadow grass (Poa trivialis), Rye grass (Lolium perenne), Self-heal (Prunella vulgaris), Smooth hawksbeard (Crepis capillaris), Sorrel (Rumex acetosa), Spear thistle (Cirsium vulgare), Stinging Nettle (Urtica doica), Teasel (Dipsacus fullonum),Timothy grass (Phleum pratense), Trailing rose (Rosa arvensis), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), White water lily (Nymphaea), Wild chamomile (Matricaria recutita), Woundwort (Stachys sylvatica), Yarrow (Achillea millefolium).

 MAY 2021

-Bird's-foot trefoil (photo Sue Ashton)
+Bird's-foot trefoil at the woodland (photo Sue Ashton)

 List of 33 flowering plants and grasses recorded at the woodland in May 2021:

-Bird’s-foot trefoil (Lotus corniculatus), Buckthorn (Rhamnus cathartica), Cherry laurel (Prunus laurocerasus), Chickweed (Stellaria media), Cock’s foot (Dactylis glomerata), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Dogwood (Thelycrania sanguinea), Elder (Sambucus nigra), Garlic mustard (Alliaria petiolata), Ground ivy (Glechoma hederacea), Guelder rose (Viburnum opulus), Hawthorn (Crategus monogyna), Hedge bedstraw (Galium album), Hogweed (Heraclyum spondylium), Knapweed (Centaurea nigra), Meadow buttercup (Ranunculus acris), Meadow fescue (Festuca pratensis), Meadow foxtail (Alopecurus pratensis), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Red campion (Silene doica), Rowan (Sorbus acuparia), Scarlet pimpernel (Anagallis arvensis), Sorrel (Rumex fruticosis), Stinging nettle (Urtica doica), Trailing rose (Rosa arvensis), Wayfaring tree (Viburnum lantana), White clover (Trifolium repens), Yarrow (Achillea millefolium), Yellow flag (Iris pseudacorus).
+Bird’s-foot trefoil (Lotus corniculatus), Buckthorn (Rhamnus cathartica), Cherry laurel (Prunus laurocerasus), Chickweed (Stellaria media), Cock’s foot (Dactylis glomerata), Cow parsley (Anthriscus sylvestris), Creeping buttercup (Ranunculus repens), Cut-leaved cranesbill (Geranium dissectum), Daisy (Bellis perennis), Dog daisy (Leucanthemum vulgare), Dogwood (Thelycrania sanguinea), Elder (Sambucus nigra), Garlic mustard (Alliaria petiolata), Ground ivy (Glechoma hederacea), Guelder rose (Viburnum opulus), Hawthorn (Crategus monogyna), Hedge bedstraw (Galium album), Hogweed (Heracleum sphondylium), Knapweed (Centaurea nigra), Meadow buttercup (Ranunculus acris), Meadow fescue (Festuca pratensis), Meadow foxtail (Alopecurus pratensis), Mrs Robb’s bonnet (Euphorbia amygdaloides robbiae), Red campion (Silene doica), Rowan (Sorbus acuparia), Scarlet pimpernel (Anagallis arvensis), Sorrel (Rumex fruticosis), Stinging nettle (Urtica doica), Trailing rose (Rosa arvensis), Wayfaring tree (Viburnum lantana), White clover (Trifolium repens), Yarrow (Achillea millefolium), Yellow flag (Iris pseudacorus).

 White clover (photo Sue Ashton)